amboar/fpos/README.md

 ----------

 0. Python 3
-1. C Compiler (GCC / Clang)
+1. C Compiler (GCC / Clang) with OpenMP support

 Run-time
 --------

-0. Python 3
-1. Numpy
-2. Scipy
-3. Matplotlib
+See `requirements.txt`

 Installation
 ============

-fpos can be installed in a virtualenv:
+`fpos` can be installed in a virtualenv:

     $ virtualenv ve
     $ source ve/bin/activate